-On Site is a print magazine published twice a year, in the Spring and the Fall.
-Each issue has a theme, outlined in the call for articles.
+On Site is a print magazine published twice a year, each issue has a theme, outlined in the call for articles.
 On Site is also this website, which includes its archive of past articles, special exhibitions, news, and subscription information.

 On Site started as a response to the atomisation of architectural discussion in Canada – no one really knows much about what is happening in other parts of the country, and also in response to the work that Canadian architects do outside the country that we rarely hear about.
 Although it has subscribers from students to retired architects, we like to acknowledge that there is a wide tranch of young architects at the intern level that do most of the work in large offices, have heads full of ideas as they aren't that far from school, and most often have something to say.

 There is also terrifically rich work done across the country at the MArch thesis level: astounding work, again, not often seen by anyone other than the audience for the final review.
 We don't feel that one has to be either a star, or living and working in Toronto, or well-connected to cool-hunters to be published in a Canadian architectural journal — we have a big country, we need a far-ranging magazine and this is On Site.